xlson/graphite-presentation/showoff/observations_theories_benefits/010_observations.md

 * YAGNI
 * Targeted improvements

-.notes metrics show when/where improvement needed (or not)
+.notes at least one feature not impl., metrics show when/where improvement needed (or not)

 !SLIDE bullets
 # A tool for testing #

-.notes when "composing" is easy!, regressions using historic data
+.notes data as reference when "composing" is easy!, regressions using historic data